-17.37 District Programs - Small Flood Control Structure Program.
-The Small Flood Control Structure Program is an authorized program of the District to provide technical and financial assistance to landowners in the installation of small flood control structures within the Papillion Creek Watershed.
+17.37 District Programs - Small Flood Control and Water Quality Structure Program.
+The Small Flood Control and Water Quality Structure Program is an authorized program of the District to provide technical and financial assistance to landowners in the installation of small flood control and water quality structures within the Papillion Creek Watershed.